-- 8. The Respondent submits that the English version of the revised instruction was placed on the United Nations Official Document System ("ODS"), iSeek (UN's intranet portal) and the online Human Resources Handbook on 28 October 2011.
+8. The English version of the revised instruction was placed on the United Nations Official Document System ("ODS"), iSeek (UN's intranet portal) and the online Human Resources Handbook on 28 October 2011.
 The French version of the revised instruction was placed on ODS on 31 October 2011, and, on 1 November 2011, it was placed on iSeek and the online Human Resources Handbook.
-The Respondent submits that the draft of the revised instruction was circulated to staff representatives on 14 July 2011, and that some of them provided their comments. - 9.
-On 31 October 2011, the Dispute Tribunal issued Parekh UNDT/2011/184, Helminger UNDT/2011/185 and Buckley UNDT/2011/186, ordering the suspension of action of the contested decisions to impose on the three applicants a break in service of 31 days between their fixed-term appointments and subsequent temporary appointments.
+The Respondent submits that the draft of the revised instruction was circulated to staff representatives on 14 July 2011, and that some of them provided their comments.

+9. On 31 October 2011, the Dispute Tribunal issued Parekh UNDT/2011/184, Helminger UNDT/2011/185 and Buckley UNDT/2011/186, ordering the suspension of action of the contested decisions to impose on the three applicants a break in service of 31 days between their fixed-term appointments and subsequent temporary appointments.

-- 10. On 1 November 2011, the Applicant's supervisor informed her that OHRM had confirmed that, upon the expiration of her fixed-term appointment on 4 November 2011, she would be required to take a 31-day break in service before reappointment on a subsequent temporary appointment.
-The Applicant was further informed that the Tribunal's judgments in Parekh, Helminger and Buckley applied only to those staff members who applied to the Tribunal for a suspension of action. - 11.
-On 2 November 2011, the Applicant filed a request for management evaluation of the contested decision and the present application for suspension of action.
+10. On 1 November 2011, the Applicant's former supervisor informed her that OHRM had confirmed that, from the expiration of her fixed-term appointment on 31 October 2011, she would be required to take a 31-day break in service before re-appointment on a subsequent temporary appointment.
+The Applicant was further informed that the Tribunal's judgments in Parekh, Helminger and Buckley applied only to those staff members who applied to the Tribunal for a suspension of action.

+11. On 1 November 2011, the Applicant filed a request for management evaluation of the contested decision and the present application for suspension of action.